rackerlabs/developer.rackspace.com/src/docs/cloud-files/getting-started/index.rst

 object
     The basic storage entity in Cloud Files.
-    An object represents a files and its optional metadata that you upload to the system.
+    An object represents a single file and its optional metadata that you upload to the system.

 Authenticate to gain access to the service
 ==========================================